kevinyin1/CS120-FFSEMESTER/circuts/readme.md

 # Circuts
-- Used [Logisim](http://www.cburch.com/logisim/) to create the schematics for my circuts.
+- Used [Logisim](http://www.cburch.com/logisim/) to create or test the circut schematics.